AcademySoftwareFoundation/OpenCue/sandbox/README.md

 1. Download and unzip the
     [OpenCue source code ZIP file](https://github.com/AcademySoftwareFoundation/OpenCue/archive/master.zip).
-2. If you have the `git` command installed on your cmahine, you can clone the repository:
+2. If you have the `git` command installed on your mahine, you can clone the repository:

         git clone https://github.com/AcademySoftwareFoundation/OpenCue.git